mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Initiative

-Initiative determines the order in which characters act, as well as how often they act during a single Combat Turn.
-Initiative is based on three factors: Initiative Attribute, Initiative Score, and Initiative Dice.
+Initiative determines the order in which characters act, as well as how often they act (rounds) during a single Combat Turn.
+Initiative is based on two factors: Initiative Attribute, and Initiative Score.

 #### Initiative Attribute